To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 We’ve seen steamed and hot frothy milk top coffee-shop staples for years; but there’s a new kid on the block, one that delivers that light and air-like foamy finish to your drink, but which you can create in the comfort of your own home.

-Popularized by coffee megachain Starbucks, this cool, creamy and sweet-tasting addition has developed a large following, with many searching for the best DIY and homemade versions in a bid to save money, get creative with their daily brew and gain access to delicious cold foam at any hour of the day.
+Popularized by coffee megachain Starbucks, this cool, creamy, and sweet-tasting addition has developed a large following, with many searching for the best DIY and homemade versions in a bid to save money (hint you won’t need a kettle, or to even boil water), get creative with their daily brew, and gain access to delicious cold foam at any hour of the day.

 If you want to learn how to make cold foam for coffee in your own kitchen, read our guide below, which features step-by-step instructions, an exhaustive list of frothing techniques and some great ideas for additional ingredients.